 Expanding and Integrating Character Generation

 Note that, although I use Classic Traveller as my core rule set, I also implement ideas from other Traveller editions as well as create new rules when appropriate.
-Role playing is a creative endeavor, and the whole point of this essay is to encourage Game Masters to take advantage of Traveller's unique, remarkable character generation mini-game, growing and customizing it for maximum enjoyment by GM and players alike.
+Role playing is a creative endeavor, and the whole point of this essay is to encourage referees to take advantage of Traveller’s unique, remarkable character generation mini-game, growing and customizing it for maximum enjoyment by referee and players alike.